junxit/us-congress-bills-115/metadata.md

 - 2017-04-25 — Introduced in House
 - 2017-04-25 — Introduced in House
 - 2017-04-25 — Referred to the House Committee on Homeland Security.
+- 2017-05-02 — Sponsor introductory remarks on measure.
+(CR H3011)
+- 2017-05-16 — Referred to the Subcommittee on Border and Maritime Security.
+- 2017-09-07 — Committee Consideration and Mark-up Session Held.
+- 2017-09-07 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-09-07 — Subcommittee on Border and Maritime Security Discharged.
+- 2017-09-21 — Placed on the Union Calendar, Calendar No. 227.
+- 2017-09-21 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-317.
+- 2017-09-21 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-317.